isomerpages/moe-temaseksec/_prospective-students/Open House 2022/FAQs.md

 ## Support for Learning Needs
 **17\.
 My child has diagnosed learning needs.
 What kinds of support does TMS offer?**

-We have teachers who are trained to understand and support the students with special learning needs.
+<br>We have teachers who are trained to understand and support the students with special learning needs.
 The school is also equipped with an Allied Educator for Learning Behavioural Support and a resource room for coaching these students so that they can adjust their strategies for optimal learning.